-Pursuant to Rule 211 of the Commission's Rules and Regulations, and Order No. 861, Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"), submits this protest to the triennial filing in support of market based rates authorization submitted by NRG Power Marketing LLC, et al. on June 29, 2020 ("June 29th Filing") in this proceeding.
-The protest is limited to the extent that such market based rated authorization applies or may apply to sales of energy or capacity in PJM markets.
+Pursuant to Rule 211 of the Commission's Rules and Regulations, and Order Nos.
+816 and 861, Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"), submits this protest to the application for market based rates authorization submitted by Altavista Solar, LLC on October 7, 2020 ("Altavista"), in this proceeding.
+The protest is limited to the extent that such market based rates authorization applies or may apply to sales of energy or capacity in PJM markets.